eo33/interactive-image-gallery/README.md

 ### Post interaction
 1. As a user, I want to be able to view individual post, with likes, comments and bookmark status.
 (Done!)
 2. As a user, I want to be able to add a comment on a post.
+(Done!)
 3. As a user, I want to be able to like a post.
 (Done!)
 4. As a user, I want to be able to bookmark a post.